brandur/sorg/content/drafts/api-paradigms.md

 documentation.
-The closest analog is probably SQL; although this is a technology that may of use every day, maintaining blobs of queries turned out to be an overall painful enough experience that most of us turn to ORMs to wrap them in most cases.
+The closest analog is probably SQL; although this is a technology that may of use every day, maintaining blobs of queries turned out to be an overall painful enough experience that most of us turn to ORMs to wrap them.
 The same could certainly be done for GraphQL, but in that case we might have to ask ourselves just how much it's really accomplished for us.

 ### RPC (#rpc)

-A very strong argument could be made that if most APIs are REST-**ish** instead of REST-**ful**, and most of the conventions that we're actually using boil down to making URLs consistent and basic CRUD, then just maybe REST really isn't buying us all that much.
+A very strong argument could be made that if most APIs are REST-**ish** instead of REST-**ful**, and assuming that most of the conventions that we're actually using boil down to making URLs consistent and basic CRUD, then just maybe REST really isn't buying us all that much.
 It may be an elegant idea, but as a developer my foremost is ease of integration; an API's ideological integrity is a distant tertiary concern.

 One possibility for the next big paradigm in APIs is just to make them a set RPCs (remote procedure calls) and use